Why therapy doesn’t work for everyone, and what to do when therapy doesn’t work: Going beyond talk therapy

 You may not be ready to take the steps that you need (I say this with no judgment; changing is hard, and it’s OK to honor the pace that you are going at).

-Your therapist might have the right expertise for your particular challenges.
+Your therapist might not have the right expertise for your particular challenges.

 You may need other healing paths.